Long Term Care Employer Report

 How to File

-Long-term care employers or their service providers must file the report in January as follows.
+Long-term care employers or their service providers must file the report by January 31 as follows.

-If you submit year-end withholding returns, you will also have access to submit this report.
+If you submit year-end withholding returns, you will automatically have access to submit this report.
 If you do not submit year-end withholding returns, then you will need to request access for this report.
-Links to file this report and request access for it will be added in January 2026.
 If you have questions, call the Discovery Section at 303-205-5252.